6639835/6639835/README.md

 ---

 ### 🧭 About
-- Focused on aviation projects
+- Focused on websites and native iOS apps.
 - Experienced with Python, TypeScript, React, and Next.js
 - Interested in data visualization, backend design, and full-stack projects
 - Believes in clear logic and simple design